satya108agarwal/healthcheck-demo/ReadMe.md

 ```bash
 cf logs healthcheck-demo-12345 --recent
 ```

+## Recommended Practices
+### Readiness Check:

+#### Purpose:
+To determine if the application is ready to handle requests.
+This includes checking whether all critical backing services (e.g., databases, caches) are operational.

+#### Implementation:
+This check should validate that the application can successfully connect to and interact with all required services.
+This includes:
+Database connections.
+External service availability.
+Internal service dependencies.

+#### Why:
+If your application relies on these services to function correctly, it's important that it only starts accepting traffic when all dependencies are fully operational.

+### Liveness Check:

+#### Purpose:
+ To determine if the container is still running and responsive.
+This check is typically used to detect if the container is stuck or in a non-recoverable state.

+#### Implementation:
+ This check should be simpler and focused on the application's ability to respond.
+It might not need to validate the health of all backing services but should ensure the application process is alive and responsive.

+#### Why:
+This helps Diago brain decide when to restart the container if it becomes unresponsive or encounters a fatal issue that isn't related to the application's dependencies.

 ### Conclusion
 Custom health checks are vital for maintaining the health and reliability of your Spring Boot applications.
 By following best practices and ensuring comprehensive checks, you can enhance the robustness and resilience of your system.